alessandrorbianchi/gofinance-frontend/README.md

 # gofinance-frontend
-Repository for a frontend finance project with React, NextJs an TypeScript
+Repository for a frontend finance project with React, NextJs and TypeScript